widefix/blog/_posts/2020-02-16-foreign-key-for-custom-table-name.md

 end
 ```

-Let's try to generate a this model and a migration that creates the DB table for it as per the [documentation](https://edgeguides.rubyonrails.org/active_record_migrations.html#model-generators):
+We generate this model using the built in Rails [generator](https://edgeguides.rubyonrails.org/active_record_migrations.html#model-generators){:ref="nofollow" target="_blank"}:

 ```shell
 rails g model payment receiver:references
 ```

-That produces the following migration:
+It also generates this migration to create the corresponding table in the database:

 ```ruby
 class CreatePayments < ActiveRecord::Migration[6.0]